 Feeding is not mandatory, but if you do feed, do it once each year in the spring just before dormancy breaks, using a 15-5-10 slow-release fertilizer.
 Spread the fertilizer in a band just under the outer perimeter of the pine's canopy, raking it into the top layer of the soil.
 Water the tree thoroughly immediately after feeding.
 Mulch the area around the base of the tree to a depth of 3 to 4 inches, and reapply mulch every 1 to 2 years.
 Once established, this tree requires little care.

-The Scotch pine is native to Europe but is now found throughout the world.
-It is suitable for growing in USDA hardness zones 2 to 9, depending on variety.
+The Scots is suitable for growing in USDA hardiness zones 2 to 9, depending on the variety.
 Several naturally occurring varieties have been cataloged:

 - P. sylvestris var. sylvestris is found across most of the naturally occurring range, from Scotland and Spain to central Siberia.
 This is the tree, along with its cultivated varieties, that are normally planted in landscape applications, and is the one planted and harvested for the Christmas tree market.

 - P. sylvestris var. hamata Steven is native to the Balkans, northern Turkey, Crimea, and the Caucasus.